scds/dash25-26/intro-python.md

 # Introduction to Python Programmnig

+Interested in learning one of the world’s most popular programming languages?
+Python is beginner-friendly and widely used across many fields for data analysis, automation, and more.

-This beginner-level workshop will introduce you to the basic concepts of the world’s most popular Python programming language.
-You’ll learn to store data in Python data types and variables, as well as learn how to perform operations on numbers and strings.
-No prior knowledge of Python is required.
-This session will be recorded and made available openly.
+This hands-on workshop will introduce you to Python’s basic concepts, including data types, variables, and simple operations on numbers and strings.
+No prior experience with Python is needed.

+By the end of this session, participants will be able to:

+- Understand fundamental Python data types and variables
+- Perform basic operations on numbers and strings
+- Write simple Python code to manipulate and store data

+This session will be recorded and made publicly available.
+It’s perfect for anyone looking for a practical introduction to Python programming.

 ## Workshop Preparation